Why Ibn Khaldun Still Matters for Urban Sustainability

 With Collections, you can get published faster and increase your visibility.

-We are calling for articles to our new Collection on Quality Education, in support of the UN Sustainable Development Goal: SDG 4.
+We are calling for articles to our new Collection on Peace, Justice and Strong Institutions, in support of the UN Sustainable Development Goal: SDG 16.
 This collection creates a cross-disciplinary space for researchers and stakeholders working across various disciplines to address this significant global issue.
-We bring together scholarship and policy that aims to contribute to the provision of quality education for a sustainable future.
+We bring together scholarship and policy that focuses on the integral role of peace, justice and strong institutions in society.

 We are welcoming a range of perspectives including theoretical, methodological, quantitative and qualitative studies.
 Original Research and Review Papers are accepted.
 We are specifically interested in research that advances understanding on: